sehlen-bsi/botan-docs/docs/cryptodoc/src/10_tpm.rst

    - auth_value: The TPM authorization value for the key
    - parent_key: The parent key under which the new key shall be created
    - public_blob: The public part of the key
-   - private_blob: The private part of the key
+   - private_blob: The private part of the key (previously encrypted by the TPM)
    - sessions: The TPM session bundle

    **Output:**